The Ultimate Travel Guide to Venice, Italy

 And, for Venice, it’s relatively cheap at an average of $80 per night for a single room.
 The hotel is located in a historical townhouse, with relatively small but comfortable rooms, a tiny balcony, and an adequate bathroom.
 WiFi is available, and the cozy bar downstairs has beautiful murals.

 Danieli Hotel in Riva Degli Schiavoni

 If you want to pull out all the stops.
 Venice’s emblematic Danieli Hotel in Riva Degli Schiavoni could be your choice.
-Made up of three combines Renaissance palaces, the hotel looks out over the lagoon and the islands.
+Made up of three combined Renaissance palaces, the hotel looks out over the lagoon and the islands.

-It’s the super-luxury abode of movie stars and celebrities and ordinary folks with very deep pockets.
+It’s the super-luxury abode of movie stars and celebrities, and ordinary folks with very deep pockets.

 Hotel Diana in Calle Specchieri

-This hotel is a centrally located 3star hotel that is highly recommended for flashpackers.
+This hotel is a centrally located 3star hotel highly recommended for flashpackers.
 Recently refurbished rooms are decorated in modern Venetian style, ample and comfortable, and a continental breakfast and wifi are included in the price.